 Do Startups Stand a Chance Against Big Business?

-The latest indications from Silicon Valley are a bit disheartening for entrepreneurs looking to disrupt the status quo.
-It appears that many of the startups that have sprung up over the last few years — many of which are aiming at disrupting already-established industries — are startlingly ineffective at disrupting anything.
+The latest indications from Silicon Valley are a bit disheartening for entrepreneurs hoping to throw a wrench in the inner-workings of the powers that be. many of the startups that have sprung up over the last few years — many of which are aiming at disrupting already-established industries — are startlingly ineffective at disrupting anything.
 In fact, with a few notable exceptions, corporate America is looking as strong as ever, at least according to new insight from FiveThirtyEight.

-As an example of disruptive startups, Uber and Lyft have built their businesses by throwing a wrench in the taxi and transportation system, and it’s worked to some degree.
+As an example of disruptive startups, Uber and Lyft have built their businesses by taking aim at the taxi and transportation system, and it’s definitely worked to some degree.
 Airbnb is disrupting the hotel and hospitality world.
 Another example — albeit possibly the most successful instance — is that of Netflix, which turned the home entertainment industry on its head.

-So what exactly is going on?
-A number of things appear to be at work.
+So, what exactly is going on?
+The truth is, a number of things appear to be at work.

-One possibility is that following the recession, which hit a lot of lower- and middle-class people incredibly hard, people are not willing to take the risk of either starting their own company or working for a small one.
+One possibility is that following the recession, which hit a lot of lower and middle-class residents incredibly hard, people have not been willing to take on the risk of either starting their own company or working for a small business.
 The security and safety of working for large corporations does have its benefits, as they are less susceptible to going under when economic conditions sour.

 This is really only one advantage that big companies enjoy over smaller, less-established businesses.
 And it plays right into declining rates of business dynamism being seen across the country.